Allway Sync

 Allway Sync is backup and file synchronization software that allows backing up and synchronizing files to the same or different drives, to different media (CD, DVD, Flash, zip), or to a remote server.

+In January 2023, Siber Systems, Inc. acquired the right to continue to develop software created by BotKind, Inc. Siber already offers other similar software (like GoodSync and Super Flexible).